bitpressio/docker-for-php-developers-errata/errata.md

 sudo apt-get install mysql-client
 ```

-You can also safely skip this command from the terminal and use a MySQL GUI client to connect as shown in the next section.
+You can also safely skip this command from the terminal and use a MySQL GUI client to connect as shown in the next section of Chapter 3.

 ## Chapter 4: Development Tools